csdms/bmi/docs/source/governance.md

 To the maximum extent possible, decisions about project direction are made by community consensus (but note that "consensus" here has a somewhat technical meaning that might not match everyone's expectations--see below).
-Some members of the community additionally contribute by serving on the Steering Council (see below), where they are responsible for facilitating the establishment of community consensus, for stewarding project resources, and--in extreme cases--for making project decisions if the normal community-based process breaks
+Some members of the community additionally contribute by serving on the BMI Council (see below), where they are responsible for facilitating the establishment of community consensus, for stewarding project resources, and--in extreme cases--for making project decisions if the normal community-based process breaks